aptdnfapt/Ai-speedometer/docs/models-dev-integration.md

 ## Conclusion

 The models.dev integration provides a powerful, extensible foundation for AI provider and model management.
-By combining centralized provider data with local authentication and customization, the system offers both convenience and flexibility.
-The caching, performance optimizations, and security features ensure a reliable and user-friendly experience for benchmarking AI models across multiple providers.
+The new dual-system architecture separates verified providers (from models.dev) from custom providers (user-defined), providing both convenience and flexibility.
+The recent improvements in search visibility, screen rendering, and configuration management ensure a reliable and user-friendly experience for benchmarking AI models across multiple providers.

+The separation of concerns between verified and custom providers, combined with the robust migration system and optimized user interface, makes this integration both powerful and approachable for users at all levels of expertise.